castorini/anserini/docs/elastirini.md

 ## Indexing and Retrieval: MS MARCO Passage

-We can reproduce the [BM25 Baselines on MS MARCO (Passage)](experiments-msmarco-passage.md) results in a similar way.
+We can reproduce the BM25 Baselines on MS MARCO (Passage) results in a similar way.
-First, set up the proper schema using [this config](../src/main/resources/elasticsearch/index-config.msmarco-passage.json):
+First, set up the proper schema using the config at `src/main/resources/elasticsearch/index-config.msmarco-passage.json`:

 ```bash
 cat src/main/resources/elasticsearch/index-config.msmarco-passage.json \